THenryT/Hipages.Web.Lead/README.md

 ## How to execute it locally
 1. Using docker-compose up the mongodb docker with initial data
-2. Open solution in vs studio or rider
+2. Open solution via VS studio or rider
 3. Execute the Hipage.Web.Lead

 ## ToDo list